jsdelivr/data.jsdelivr.com/README.md

  - All responses are in JSON.
  - All error responses have `status` and `message` properties.
- - Additional [query string options](#query-string-options) are supported where appropriate
+ - Additional [query string options](#query-string-options) are supported where appropriate.

 ### List package versions